 - it is a legal obligation to erase the data

 - the data was collected in relation to the offer of information society services

-Even where one of the above conditions applies, there is a GDPR exemption where erasing the personal data would render impossible or seriously impair achieving the objectives of the research.
+Even where one of the above conditions applies, there is a UK GDPR exemption where erasing the personal data would render impossible or seriously impair achieving the objectives of the research.